Chalarangelo/30-seconds-of-code/blog_posts/breaking-react.md

 Uncaught DOMException: Failed to execute 'removeChild' on 'Node': The node to be removed is not a child of this node.
 ```

 This might still be cryptic, so let me explain what's going on.
-React uses its own representation of the DOM, called a virtual DOM, in order to figure out what to render.
+React uses its own representation of the DOM, called a **virtual DOM**, in order to figure out what to render.
 Usually, the virtual DOM will match the current DOM structure and React will process changes in props and state.
 It will then update the virtual DOM and then batch and send the necessary changes to the real DOM.

 However, in this case React's virtual DOM and the real DOM are different, because of `destroyElement()` removing the `#my-div` element.
 As a result, when React tries to update the real DOM with the changes from the virtual DOM, the element cannot be removed as it doesn't exist anymore.
 This results in the above exception being thrown and your application breaking.